hitokiri-mata/katacoda-courses/kubernetes-chaos/pure-chaos/step5-target-chaos.md

 `watch kubectl get pods -n learning-place`{{execute}}

-`stern snowflake-melter --container-state terminated`{{execute}}
+`stern snowflake-melter --container-state terminated --since 2m`{{execute}}

 Use this `clear`{{execute interrupt}} to break out of the watch and Stern tailer or press <kbd>Ctrl</kbd>+<kbd>C</kbd>.

 You will soon be seeing the Pods terminating while the Deployment controller is dutifully trying to maintain the declared scale level of 10 Pods.
 For real applications, if scaled correctly, all this chaos and resilience will be happening behind the scenes in the cluster while your users experience no downtime or delays.

-You could modify the Python code a bit more and go crazy with other Kubernetes API calls to create your own custom form of havoc.
+You could modify the Python code a bit more and go crazy with other Kubernetes API calls to create your clever forms of havoc.